kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 # part a—general

-*Section G36.1 Scope.* This appendix prescribes limiting noise levels and procedures for measuring noise and adjusting these data to standard conditions, for propeller driven small airplanes and propeller-driven, commuter category airplanes specified in §[[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§36.1]] and 36.501(c).
+*Section G36.1 Scope.* This appendix prescribes limiting noise levels and procedures for measuring noise and adjusting these data to standard conditions, for propeller driven small airplanes and propeller-driven, commuter category airplanes specified in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§§36.1]] and 36.501(c).

 # part b—noise measurement